SymfonyCasts/api-platform/sfcasts/ep2-security/uncached-metadata.md

 API Platform calls this function *many* times during a request.
 So, any logic you add here needs to be lightning quick.
 You may even decide to add a `private $resourceMetadata` array property where you store the `ResourceMetadata` object for each class as you calculate it.
-Then, if `created()` is called on the same request for the same `$resourceClass`, you can return it from this array instead of running our logic over and over again.
+Then, if `create()` is called on the same request for the same `$resourceClass`, you can return it from this array instead of running our logic over and over again.